 Early American Psychologist "wrongly concluded that only one stop on such perceptual routes could be performed automatically, but that secondary stops had to be performed consciously.
 They mistakenly thought students might get stuck at Sound and not make it to Meaning.
 For this myth they created the term, "word callers."
-This chart was published by Henry Suzzalo in 1913.
+Henry Suzzalo published this chart in 1913.